Ecole Heroes’ Memorial School

 - I will not give my e-mail password to anyone.

 - Students are not permitted to change passcodes without teacher’s permission.

 It is expected that children will speak as they themselves would like to be spoken to.
 The school will encourage an acceptable standard of language.
 Verbal threats and swearing are strictly prohibited.

 Behaviour in Class

 It is expected that students will behave in a manner to satisfy the instructional and emotional needs of classroom life.
-It is expected that students will in no way jeopardize the rights of other pupils to an education, and the well-being of the staff.
+It is expected that students will in no way jeopardize the rights of other pupils to an education.

 Behaviour Outside The Class

 It is expected that in hallways and on the stairs, students will walk and the noise level be kept low.
 Students are expected to respect the general principle of movement in the halls and stairs, which is to KEEP TO THE RIGHT.

 - Students are permitted to eat snacks outside at recess, in the designated area, provided waste is deposited in the waste receptacles.
 Eating in the hallways, washrooms, and other common areas outside the cafeteria is not permitted.